David-Ingraham/ContainerLabsProjects/ansible-bgp-containerlab/README.md

 # BGP Lab with ContainerLab and Automation

-Network automation lab demonstrating BGP configuration between FRR and GoBGP routers using Ansible and gRPC.
+Not currently working with og topolgy. frr1 and gogbp are not sharing routes Network automation lab demonstrating BGP configuration between FRR and GoBGP routers using Ansible and gRPC.

 ## Directory Structure